-As described in section 2.1, the Asset Management Flight now has administrative rights to upload data files and revise LUC descriptions in the web-based Travis AFB General Plan (GP).
-The GP is updated periodically; the next minor revision will be associated with the FT005 soil remedial action, and the next major revision will pertain to the LUCs associated with the groundwater remedies that will be selected in the upcoming basewide groundwater ROD.
+As described in section 2.1, the web-based Travis AFB General Plan (GP) was removed from the AF Intranet as a result of sequestration.
+The GP's data files were placed on the Travis AFB SharePoint site so that base project managers still have access to them; the next major revision will pertain to the LUCs associated with the groundwater remedies that will be selected in the upcoming Travis AFB Groundwater ROD.

-16.0 Works Cited
+14.0 Works Cited